Last Update: 10th January 2020

 The basic observing mode is a remote operation.

-So we offer the observation support by observatory staff remotely from Nobeyama.
+Nobeyama Radio Observatory (NRO) offers the observation support by observatory staff remotely from the Nobeyama site.

 - The NRO assistant will support only during the staff business hours of 9:00-17:00 JST, Monday through Friday (including national holidays).